Below we summarize the full set

 The following privacy

-for honest participants: they cannot be violated
+features for (honest) Users cannot be violated

 computing time and resources at their disposal in a